GiGiMolki/Biological-Neuron-To-BackPropagation/README.md

+# Biological-Neuron-To-BackPropagation
+The mathematical evolution behind the journey of multi layer perceptron from historic perceptron algorirthm.

 🎉 **Presentation Shared: The Journey of the Artificial Neuron is Here!**

 Super excited to share my presentation on the incredible mathematical journey that built the foundations of modern AI!
 This repository contains the PDF titled **"The Calculus of Cognition: From Perceptron to Backpropagation."**